imbhaskarn/learn-traefik/README.md

-# Welcome to Learn-Traefik repo
-This a small projects that show how to use traefik as reverse proxy.
-In this example I'm showing how to host two apps on same server.
+Welcome to the Learn-Traefik repository.
+This project showcases how to use Traefik as a reverse proxy.
+The example provided demonstrates how to host two applications on a single server.
+To run the project, please switch to the part_one branch.
+You will find two files: docker-compose.yml and docker-compose.traefik.yml.
+Prior to running these commands, create a network called towapp using the following command: docker network create towapp.
+Once done, execute the following commands to run the containers: docker compose -f docker-compose.traefik.yml up -d and docker compose up -d.